zibbyv/holbertonschool-low_level_programming/recursion/README.md

 * 3-factorial: returns the length of a string
 * 4-pow_recursion: returns x to the power of y
 * 5-sqrt_recursion: returns the natural square root of a number
+* 6-is_prime_number: returns 1 if the input integer is a prime number otherwise return 0